Aurenkeelin18/TheFoxerine/Cozmo/CozmoRead.md

 # Conclusion
 Simple Convolutional Neural Networks are relatively easy to build and make very powerful models for image classification and object detection.
 <br>
 The sequential model used in this project has good accuracy (>80%) but the accuracy curve shows that there is a need to shuffle the images between training and validation.
-Adding more images would be also beneficial.0
+Adding more images would be also beneficial.
 <br>
 As of now Cozmo just says the prediction of the model or “I don’t know this one” if the class is not known from the model yet.
 A confidence level using the model uncertainty and data uncertainty could be added to the program to prevent Cozmo from saying a wrong prediction.